fidelity/seq2pat/joss/paper.md

-It is possible to extend this scenario with multiple attributes and other constraints types such as the gap, median, and span constraints.
-Consider for example, introducing a timestamp attribute to capture frequent patterns where users spend at least a minimum duration amount of time on certain items that have specific price ranges.
+It is possible to extend this scenario with multiple attributes and other constraint types such as the gap, median, and span constraints, for example, introducing a timestamp attribute to capture frequent patterns where users spend at least a minimum duration amount of time on certain items that have specific price ranges.